ret2jazzy/McAfee-Tweet-Crypto-Bot/README.md

 This bot doesn't require your twitter developer keys as it uses the twitter's frontend API with some HTML parsing to get the tweets.

 Only your Bittrex API keys are needed.
 You can get them here "https://bittrex.com/Manage#sectionApi".
-Just Generate a new key will all the 4 permissions as 'on'.
+Just Generate a new key with the first 3 permissions as 'on'.

 The only thing you need to change to use this bot is in `src/mcafee.py`.
 Enter your own bittrex API keys in the place of `<API KEY>` and `<API SECRET>`.